 Physical therapy: Physical therapists can instruct you on various exercises to help alleviate pain.
 These exercises help to strengthen and stretch the soft tissues in the area that is affected to release the pressure on the nerve.
 Manual treatments to assist in restoring soft tissue and joint mobility are also common interventions.
 The therapists may also provide ice, heat, ultrasound, and electrical stimulation to help control pain.

 Injections: Corticosteroid medications which can be taken by mouth or injection can help lessen the pain, ease the pressure on the nerve, and reduce inflammation.
 Injections can provided different degrees of relief depending on the severity of the pinched nerve.
 When coupled with physical therapy the effect of a steroid injection is often much greater.

 Surgery: In the worse case scenario, surgery may be needed.
 Surgeries such as a laminectomy can treat bone spurs and pinched nerve pain.
 The operation is meant to remove the bone spurs themselves as well as the ligaments that have thickened and caused the nerve pain.

 Back and neck pain is something more than 80% of people will experience in their lifetime.
-In the younger people, back pain is caused by various things such as standing too long, not lifting heavy objects correctly, sports, and other strenuous physical activities.
-Back pain is also caused as a natural part of the aging process.
+In the younger population, back pain is caused by various things such as standing too long, not lifting heavy objects correctly, sports, and other strenuous physical activities.
+Back pain is also caused as a common part of the aging process.
 As we age our bones become brittle and easier to break (osteoporosis), discs degenerate, and bone spurs develop causing pain.
 Depending on what is causing a nerve to be pinched, the right treatment can make a big difference.
 If you would like to learn how physical therapy can start you on the road to recovery please feel free to contact us at Buffalo Back & Neck Physical Therapy to see how we can help.